 2020: The year of rupture

 That need for collective experience isn’t surprising in a year like 2020.
 Athina Karatzogianni, whose research focuses on the social impact of technological transformations, defines the last 12 months with a single word: rupture.
 “This year has been a rupture in the way we live, relate, how we exist in the world.
-How we socialize, how we entertain ourselves, how we work, or form relationships with our family and friends”.
+How we socialise, how we entertain ourselves, how we work, or form relationships with our family and friends”.

 Athina locates that general sense of rupture, and the impact of COVID, alongside the waves of political protest that have continued to ripple across the globe this year, from anti-mask protesters to Extinction Rebellion’s environmental activism, and Black Lives Matter challenging systemic racism.
 “With all this civil disobedience, direct action and so on taking place, there’s been a real question around how citizenship works, bringing discussions about what it means to be a good citizen into the mainstream”.